 Does Roasting Pineapple Make it Sweeter?

 Pineapples, when ripe, are deliciously juicy and naturally sweet.
-Especially the small Victoria pineapples - they are so characteristically sweet that even the inner core is edible.
-However, there is an acidic element to pineapples which some people prefer to sweeten further - and so this recipe is the ultimate way to sweeten pineapple without it being too sweet.
+The small Victoria pineapples are so characteristically sweet, even the inner core is edible.

 Brief History and Symbolism of Pineapples

-Ever since Christopher Columbus brought the pineapple to Europe from Guadaloupe in 1493, this exotic fruit has symbolised wealth and generous hospitality.
-By the 18th century, pineapples were such a rare, expensive delicacy that they weren't always eaten straight away.
+Ever since Christopher Columbus brought the tropical fruit to Europe from Guadaloupe in 1493, the pineapple has symbolised wealth and generous hospitality.

+By the 18th century, they were such a rare, expensive delicacy that they weren't eaten straight away.
 Pineapples were seen as a wealth indicator and the utmost symbol to welcome guests.

 For much more facts, including nutritional information,

-see the market page on pineapples.
+see the market guide to pineapples.

 Roasted Pineapple Recipe - With Just One Vanilla Bean